Parasympathetic nervous system: Structure

 As in the sympathetic nervous system, efferent parasympathetic nerve signals are carried from the central nervous system to their targets by a system of two neurons.
 The first neuron in this pathway is referred to as the preganglionic or presynaptic neuron.
 Its cell body sits in the central nervous system and its axon usually extends to synapse with the dendrites of a postganglionic neuron somewhere else in the body.
 The axons of presynaptic parasympathetic neurons are usually long, extending from the CNS into a ganglion that is either very close to or embedded in their target organ.
 As a result, the postsynaptic parasympathetic nerve fibers are very short.
+In contrast to the relatively discrete end-organs of the somatic nervous system, many parasympathetic postganglionic fibers form varicosities along their length and release neurotransmitter diffusely, influencing a wider field of smooth muscle and glandular tissue.